tatumumi/tatumumi.github.io/projects/machineLearning.md

 Here we display the efficiency of our CNN in a confusion matrix.
 We found that our network did not identify a supernova when none was planted with a 0.98 percent accuracy (top right), identified a supernova when none was planted with a 0.02 percent accuracy (top left), did not identify a supernova when one was planted with a 0.02 percent accuracy (bottom right corner) and finally did identify a supernova when one was planted (bottom left).
 Our results do suggest that the network is efficient at spotting supernovae on images of galaxies.

+This project is apart of the current research I am conducting with Dr. David Rubin.
+I got the opportunity to present these findings at the Undergraduate Showcase at the University of Hawaii at Manoa.